interactafraz/afreminders/README.md

 **Group**: An advanced feature for users with many reminders.
 Use it to handle reminders with different priorities efficiently.
 Two groups are available.

 * All: For reminders with both low and high priority.
+* Essential: For reminders with high priority at home, such as trash routines.
-* Essential: For reminders with high priority, such as health routines or important daily tasks.
+* Sabbatical: For reminders with high priority on long trips, such as health routines or important daily tasks.

 Groups can be useful for the control system that gets triggered by the RSS feed.
-You could, for example, set up a *Global Timeout Status* variable that helps to exclude RSS items based on their reminder group when you're on vacation.
+You could, for example, set up a *Global Timeout Status* variable that helps to exclude RSS items based on their reminder group when you're on vacation at home or traveling around the world.

 > Note: Group values do not affect the visibility of RSS feed items.